The campus expansion provided additional space to address existing student life needs and accommodate long-term enrollment growth.

 Construction of Merced 2020 began in Fall 2016.
-Upon completion, the project will have delivered 1.2 million gross square feet of classroom, research, student life, housing and faculty office space between Fall 2018 and Fall 2020.
+Upon completion, the project delivered 1.2 million gross square feet of classroom, research, student life, housing and faculty office space between Fall 2018 and Fall 2020.

 Merced 2020's Objectives